franciscozorrilla/Chalmers-iGEM2018/README.md

 ## Overview

-Here we present and make available the framework we developed for community dynamic flux balance analysis simulations, COM-dFBA.
+Here we present and make available a framework developed for community dynamic flux balance analysis simulations, COM-dFBA.
 Additionaly, we include the reconstruction script for generating a draft genome scale model for the probiotic _Saccharomyces boulardii_.

 ## Citation